GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/05.241-250/06.The-Lily-of-the-Valley/docs.md

 ---
+title: |
-title: 246.
-The Lily of the Valley
+    246. The Lily of the Valley - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 246.
+The Lily of the Valley.
+I've found a friend in Jesus, He's everything to me, He's the fairest of ten thousand to my soul; The Lily of the Valley, in him alone I see All I need to cleanse and make me fully whole.
+In sorrow he's my comfort, in trouble he's my stay, He tells me ev'ry care on him to roll.
+He's the Lily of the Valley, the bright and Morning Star; He's the fairest of ten thousand to my soul!
+    keywords:  |
-    keywords: Christ in Song, The Lily of the Valley, I&#039;ve found a friend in Jesus, He&#039;s ev&#039;rything to me,
+        Christ in Song, adventhymnals, advent hymnals, The Lily of the Valley, I've found a friend in Jesus, He's ev'rything to me.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 246. THE LILY OF THE VALLEY
+####  Christ in Song,

 ```txt
 1.